adswerve/google_analytics_flattener_ga4/README.md

     C) both sharded and partitioned output

-- You configure output type by changing the following part of the config file: ```"output": {"sharded": true, "partitioned": false}```
+- You configure output type by changing the following part of the config file: ```"output": {"sharded": true, "partitioned": false}```.

 #### Examples of a config file